-B. Bumping.
+C. Bumping.
 An employee being laid off or transferred shall have the right to any vacant position in the same classification which he/she holds at the time of layoff, if he/she meets the qualifications for the vacancy.
-If no such vacancy exists, or if the employee elects not to fill said vacancy, any permanent or probationary employee about to be laid off shall have the right to bump the employee with the least classification seniority in the same class statewide; any permanent or probationary employee about to be transferred shall have the right to bump the employee with the least seniority, but not if such employee's seniority is greater than that of the bumping employee, at any station within the bumping employee's present district or the district from which he/she transferred to take his/her present position.
+If no such vacancy exists, or if the employee elects not to fill said vacancy, any permanent or probationary employee about to be laid off shall have the right to bump the employee with the least classification seniority in the same class statewide; any permanent or probationary employee about to be transferred shall have the right to bump the employee, at any station within the bumping employee's present district or the district from which he/she transferred to take his/her present position.
 In the event that an employee about to be laid off elects not to bump, he/she shall be demoted to displace the least senior employee who has less seniority in the next lower classification in which he/she previously worked, unless he/she elects to be laid off.
 Any employee transferred by reason of the operation of the provisions of Sections 2 or 3 of this Article and who must change his/her residence as a result, shall be entitled to reimbursement of his/her relocation expenses pursuant to Article 20.